PBS had big plans to mark its 50th anniversary this fall, but 2020 turned out to be a year to focus on the present, not the past.

-Kristen has talked with Consuela “Sway” Stewart of Greater Public, who is working with Public Media for All.
+Kristen has talked with Consuela “Sway” Steward of Greater Public, who is working with Public Media for All.
 We applaud Public Media for All’s efforts to raise awareness and increase diversity and inclusion efforts across public media.
 PBS’s current DEI work aligns with many of the action items they’ve outlined.

 We do not intend to sign the pledge.
 Kristen and Sway agreed that PBS is much further down the pike on a lot of this work.
 We are focused on developing a comprehensive and responsive strategy that meets our organization’s unique needs.
 We’re going to continue with what we’re doing.